the-grid/finitedomain/README.md

 1.0.3 (unreleased):
 - Added support for fallback var distributions so you can chain list > markov > size for var distributors
 - Internal refactoring/restructuring
+- Internal; proper use of `require` which hopefully helps tooling if nothing else

 1.0.2:
 - Added support for `expandVectorsWith` in Markov distribution